RoseMaster3000/fightorflight-aggro/README.md

-## Attention!
-The Cobblemon mod just releases the 1.5 upgrade,I fix the bug that crashes the game when you enter the save but there might still be others,report it to me if you have any other issue.
 ## Features&Changes
 - **Lower Pokemon Damage:** I noticed that some players commented on the curseforge page that the pokemon damage was too high ,so I lowered the default value of the maximum damage.
 - **Configurable aggresion:** Added a multiplier so that you can multiply the level of the pokemon when calculating its aggresion.